 This 1-mile trail (1/2 mile out and back) is a shaded walk through riparian habitat.
-Part way along the trail is a small board walk where visitors can look into the wetland and catch glimpses of waterfowl.
+Part way along the trail is a small boardwalk where visitors can overlook a wetland and catch glimpses of waterfowl.
 This is a great spot to see wood ducks during the spring and summer.
-Trail begins near the platform.
-More information about Colusa NWR click here.
+Trail begins near the Observation Deck.

-Trails are only open from February 15 - June 30.
+Trails are only open from February 15 - June 30 (see photos).
 Up to 6 miles of trails.
 Riparian section offers great viewing of songbirds and raptors.
-Waterfowl is present until the wetlands dry up in March/April.
-See the brochure and photos.
-For more information about Sutter NWR click here.
+Waterfowl are present until wetlands dry up in March/April.

 Follow Us Online